cybrdelic/Blitzkrieg/.docs/resume/overview-1.md

 **Current Capabilities:**

-1. **Automated Setup**: Blitzkrieg streamlines the initial setup process, allowing developers to quickly configure their environment using basic information like email, password, and username.
+1. **Automated Setup**: Blitzkrieg streamlines the initial setup process, allowing developers to quickly configure their environment using basic information like email, password, and username. (what kind of environment?
+I need to be more specific. its a local environment runnning pgadmin in docker server and postgres. a CLI and flask API system are included in this environment . i wouuldtn know what to call this tho. )

 2. **Hyper Database Creation**: Utilizing 'Blitz Init', Blitzkrieg automates the deployment of a Dockerized PostgreSQL and PgAdmin setup, simplifying database management and integration.